sandunwijerathne/Assignment/README.md

 composer install
 ```

 Update the necessary database and application settings in the .env file.
 Put the above WordPress database name to .env
+`(in my project Larevel and wordpress using same database)`

 Migrate the database: Run the following command to migrate the database tables:
 ```bash